 For more on this process of getting music released, check out my full guide called How To Release Music On Spotify. 🙂

-Once you have picked a music distributor, it’s time to create a music release strategy that is more effective than even a record label could create for you.
+Once you have picked a music distributor and know how to distribute your music, it’s time to create a music release strategy that is more effective than even a record label could create for you.

 Music Promotion For Independent Artists